giftyemefatechhub/sustainableproject/public/doc/python-venv.md

 python -m pip list
 ```

-It is preferrable to use a `requirements.txt` for the needed packages and tools.
+It is preferable to use a `requirements.txt` for the needed packages and tools.
 This file is a text files with the packages to install and one can set explicitly the version to be installed.